Lucian Leape

 Lucian L. Leape (November 7, 1930 – June 30, 2025) was an American pediatric surgeon and academic, who became one of the world's foremost experts on preventing medical errors.
 His most important works on the topic were the results of the Harvard Medical Practice Study, published in 1991 in the New England Journal of Medicine and the article "Error in Medicine," published in JAMA in 1994, which called for the application of systems theory to prevent medical errors.
 His work drew early anger and criticism, but eventually won over the medical professions.

 Early life and education

 Born in Bellevue, Pennsylvania on November 7, 1930, his father Lucian Leroy Leape was a purchasing agent and his mother Mildred Grace (née West) Leape was a teacher and piano instructor.

 Leape earned the Eagle Scout award as a youth and was recognized by the Boy Scouts of America as a Distinguished Eagle Scout.

+He attended Mercersburg Academy, where he was a member of the class of 1948.

 Leape received an AB from Cornell University in 1952, where he studied chemistry.
 He met his future wife, Martha Palmer, at Cornell.
+He was a member of the Phi Kappa Psi fraternity.
 He also served on an Interfraternity Council committee "to study discrimination as a fraternity problem."
 He graduated from Harvard Medical School in 1959.

 Between his graduation from Cornell and attending Harvard Medical School, Leape was an officer in the United States Navy Reserve and served on the USS Leyte.
 He rose to the rank of lieutenant.